Syncfusion AI Assistant

 const rowIndex = this.grid.getRowIndexByPrimaryKey(primaryKey);

-3. getRowInfo:This method allows you to retrieve row information based on a cell target element.
+3. getRowInfo:This method allows row information to be retrieved based on a cell target element.

 const rowInformation = this.grid.getRowInfo(targetElement);

 4. getRows: This method returns an array of all the row elements in the Grid.
-If you need to retrieve row data and elements, you can combine the getRows method with the getRowInfo method.
+To retrieve both row data and row elements, the getRows method can be combined with the getRowInfo method.

 const rowElements = this.grid.getRows();